pirateZilla/2018-ca377-moored39-parkatdcu/README.md

 14. Open the deployment URL to confirm it is correctly deployed (i.e. '<yourusername>.pythonanywhere.com/park_at_dcu')

 ## Running Test Cases
 The test cases are written in Python and located in '2018-ca377-<yourusername>-parkatdcu'.
-They can be run locally, from the GitLab repository, or within your PythonAnywhere deployment.
+They can be run locally, from the GitHub repository, or within your PythonAnywhere deployment.

 #### Locally
 1. Using the terminal navigate to your project directory.